nelsonkam/whatsapp-recap-tool/README.md

    bun run server.ts
    ```

-5. Open `http://localhost:3000` in your browser to use the recap generator.
+5. Open `http://localhost:3000` in your browser to use the recap generator..

-## Note on Bun

-This project uses Bun as the Node.js runtime.
-Bun is a fast all-in-one JavaScript runtime that can run most Node.js applications.
-It's used here for its speed and simplicity.

 ## Dependencies